stacksjs/ts-pkgx/docs/packages/temporalio.md

 # temporal

-> Crafters of fine Open Source products
+> Command-line interface for running Temporal Server and interacting with Workflows, Activities, Namespaces, and other parts of Temporal

 ## Package Information